-Telefonica Deutschland's E-Plus takeover faces legal challenge
+Telefonica Deutschland's E-Plus takeover faced a legal challenge

-- 8.6bn € deal announced July 2014 - Set to create one of Germany's largest mobile networks by customer base (not revenue).

-- National and pan-European regulatory authorities, were worried that consolidation in the market would lead to higher prices and reduced competition to the detriment of German consumers. - Telefonica had to agree to initially sell 20 percent of the combined network's capacity to Drillisch (German MVNO).
+- 8.6bn € deal announced July 2014 - Set to create one of Germany's largest mobile networks by customer base (not revenue). - National and pan-European regulatory authorities were worried that consolidation in the market would lead to higher prices and reduced competition to the detriment of German consumers. - Telefonica had to agree to initially sell 20 percent of the combined network's capacity to Drillisch (German MVNO).
 Drillisch is able to acquire a further 10 percent in the future. - The concessions are seen as a way to restore competition, giving smaller network carriers the chance to balance the market. - German regional wireless operator Airdata has challenged the EU's approval of Telefonica Deutschland's acquisition of E-Plus, saying concessions offered to allay competition concerns did not go far enough. - The European Commission, which cleared the deal, said it would defend its decision in court.
-The last successful appeal against a merger finding was in 2002. - The LTE networks will be merged this year which leads to a higher coverage
+The last successful appeal against a merger finding was in 2002. - E-Plus LTE network was disabled June 2016.

-- Price effect: - Increasing number of sellers (i.e. network operators, MVNOs) in an oligopolistic market - Causes tendency towards competitive market: - The price converges to the marginal costs. - The output converges to the economically efficient level. - Lower MVNO prices due to lower service costs of MVNOs
+- Price effect: - Increasing number of sellers (i.e. network operators, MVNOs) in an oligopolistic market - causes tendency towards competitive market: - The price converges to the marginal costs. - The output converges to the economically efficient level. - Lower MVNO prices due to lower service costs of MVNOs